noltron000-coursework/herd-immunity/README.md

 ### Primary Objective
 Your primary objective is to finish the code in these files to create a working *Herd Immunity* simulation, which also generates log files of its major events.
-As you complete the project, design your program to follow the [rules of the simulation](simulation-rules).
+As you complete the project, design your program to follow the [rules of the simulation][simulation-rules].

 #### Write Unit Tests
 As you complete your solution,